 Java Operators

 In Java, operators are symbols or keywords used to perform operations on variables and values.
-They are the building blocks of Java programming and allow developers to perform tasks like arithmetic calculations, comparisons, and logical operations.

 Types of Java Operators